-The act includes GINA's provision permitting access for a health-care professional involved in providing the services for the employment entity.
-The Drafting Committee was advised that employer-provided genetic services should ideally be conducted by professionals - typically genetic counselors, geneticists, or physicians - from outside the employer organization.
+In subsection 3(C), the act includes GINA's provision permitting access for a health-care professional involved in providing the services for the employment entity.
+Employer-provided genetic services should ideally be conducted by professionals (typically genetic counselors, geneticists, or physicians) from outside the employer organization.
 This act is not intended, however, to regulate the practice of medicine, and so it does not directly forbid an employer from using employees to provide these services.
-If an employer does use employees, it would be necessary for the health-care professional providing genetic services to obtain the genetic information of participating employees.
-The act specifies that this health-care professional must be "a licensed health-care professional or board-certified genetic counselor" because this is the language used in GINA.
-The Drafting Committee notes, however, that it should be sufficient if a genetic counselor is board-eligible.
+This subsection covers the situation in which employees provide these services by permitting a health-care professional providing genetic services for the employment entity to obtain the genetic information of participating employees.

-The intent of the act is to segregate individually identifiable genetic information so that it is used only in providing genetic services and others in the employment entity do not have access to it.
+The intent of the act is to segregate individually identifiable genetic information so that it is used only in providing genetic services and so that others in the employment entity do not have access to it.
 Hence, any genetic information otherwise acquired by the employment entity must be in an aggregate form that does not disclose the identity of the individual.
-However, employment entities that obtain aggregate information may still violate the act if a small number of participants or other factors make an individual's genetic information readily identifiable from the aggregate information.

 In addition to this section and GINA's employment provisions and implementing regulations, Title I of GINA places restrictions on the genetic information that group health plans may request or require from covered individuals.
-Employment entities that sponsor or maintain group health plans that implement wellness programs should consult the regulations issued by the Department of Labor, Health and Human Services, and the Department of the Treasury concerning limitations on acquisition of genetic information by group health plans.
+Employment entities that sponsor or maintain group health plans that implement wellness programs should consult the regulations issued by the Department of Labor, the Department of Health and Human Services, and the Department of the Treasury concerning limitations on acquisition of genetic information by group health plans.